PanicStation.org

 What can wait

-- You do not need to clean the ear canal, use drops, or try home remedies right now.
+• You do not need to clean the ear canal, try home remedies, or buy ear drops before speaking to a pharmacist or clinician.

 Important reassurance